jonkingseestheworld/TidyTuesdayPlots/README.md

 ## Gallery of Examples

 ### **[Numbat sightings in Oz](2023/20230307wk10)**
+Numbat is regarded as an endangered species in Oz.
+The data here shows the sightings of the animal since 2010.
+Over years numbats are spotten more often in the warmer months in Australia.
 ![Screenshot](2023/20230307wk10/tt20230307wk10_numbats.png)

 ### **["The Joy of Painting": Colours used in Bob Ross' paintings](2023/20230221wk8/)**